 I have used the homemade unsweetened, unstrained hemp seed milk from yesterday's post as the base for this smoothie.
 As I mentioned yesterday, hemp seeds are extremely rich in vitamins, minerals, healthy plant based fats, antioxidants, fibre, live enzymes, natural chlorophyll, Omega 3 and Omega 6 fatty essential fatty acids, and contain powerful anti-inflammatory properties.

 Add in the potassium and magnesium content of bananas, the superfood strength of chia seeds and flaxseeds, and the magical power of Maca, and you have a winning combination.
-For those of you who have not used maca powder before, this stuff makes a MAGICAL addition to smoothies.
-Not only for it's malt-like flavour, but also for the intense nutritional profile.
+For those of you who have not used maca powder before, this stuff makes a magical addition to smoothies.
+Not only for it's malt-like flavor, but also for the intense nutritional profile.

-Maca is a WONDER FOOD.
+Maca is a wonder food.
 It is an incredibly resilient root vegetable, native to the Andean mountains of Bolivia and Peru.
-A member of the brassica family, maca is miraculously grows at altitudes of 14,000 feet, in poor volcanic soil, and in extremly harsh weather conditions -- freezing cold temperatures, fierce winds, and intense sunlight where no other crops can survive.
+A member of the brassica family, maca is miraculously grows at altitudes of 14,000 feet, in poor volcanic soil, and in extremely harsh weather conditions -- freezing cold temperatures, fierce winds, and intense sunlight where no other crops can survive.

 Maca contains incredible phytonutrients -- flavanols, glucosinates and isothiocyanates that neutralize free radicals, and is extremely high in vitamins, minerals, and protein (amino acids).
 Maca is also a rich source of steroid-like compounds that promotes the regeneration of muscle tissue.
 This makes maca an amazing supplement for aiding workout performance and recovery.

 There are quite a few brands of Maca powder on the market.
-I like the Vega Maca Powder because it is certified organic, traditionally grown, and sustainably harvested in partnership with local Peruvian farmers, Vega also uses the whole maca root, and uses a heat extrusion process that removes the starch (which is hard to digest) from the root.
-This gelatinzation process actives the micronutrients within, which results in a more concentrated form of maca that is easily digested and assimilated.
+I like this Maca Powder because it is certified organic, traditionally grown, and sustainably harvested in partnership with it's farmers, uses the whole maca root, and uses a heat extrusion process that removes the starch (which is hard to digest) from the root.
+This gelatinization process actives the micronutrients within, which results in a more concentrated form of maca that is easily digested and assimilated.